bersling/monorepo-playground/README.md

 Advantages:
 - Only update Angular once, works for all projects
-- No complicated cycle like compile & reload.
+- No complicated cycle like compile & reload & lerna.
 Just edit code and it has hot reloads.

-Disadvantages
+Disadvantages:
-- If you want to make a public library from one part, it's hard.
-Is it though?
+- It becomes a mess to track which application actually uses which dependencies.
+But then again, let's say the day comes when you need to untrack it, then be its so and you can do it then...